 Michigan and Ohio have been at odds throughout modern history.
 Beginning with the Toledo War and continuing through the Michigan-Ohio State rivalry, there has always been a certain degree of animosity between the two.
 While Ohio State has the recent edge in the rivalry, Michigan holds the overall record.
 Despite this, more Ohio-born players have won The Game than have Michigan natives.
 This is because the University of Michigan has to use the state of Ohio for recruiting, while the Buckeyes don't need to return the favor to build their team.

-To illustrate the point that Ohio produces better football talent, let's take a look at the recent Scout player rankings.
+Prove It To illustrate the point that Ohio produces better football talent, let's take a look at the recent Scout player rankings.
 While many players ranked lower than 3 stars will eventually sign with Division I schools, let's look at the highly-ranked players.
 For a sample size, we'll consider any prospect who could feasibly be on a roster in Fall 2008 (2004-2008 recruiting classes).

 2008 Final Rankings